Mary Miller (politician): Family leave

 Miller introduced and sponsored H.R.1980 - Working Families Flexibility Act of 2021.
 This bill would cap the accrual of any non-union employee, per year, to 160 hours of compensated time off in lieu of overtime pay (the equivalent of 20 days of working 8 hours a day, or 4 weeks if calculated by a 40-hour work week) and prohibits the interference of employers with regard to forcing an employee to take the compensated time off.

 Unions

 Miller sponsored H.R.6579 - Teamwork for Employees and Managers Act of 2022, which would require companies to put workers on the board.
 This has been described as "company unions".

 Trade

-Miller expressed support for then-President Donald Trump's protectionist trade policies, expressing the feeling that farmers were taken advantage of in past trade deals such as NAFTA.
+During the first presidency of Donald Trump Miller expressed support for Trump's protectionist trade policies, expressing the feeling that farmers were taken advantage of in past trade deals such as NAFTA.
+Miller acknowledged the negative impact of the tariffs, but stated “As a farmer, we are willing to put up with a little bit of temporary pain to end up with freer and fairer trade, and expanded markets.”

+Environment

+Miller denies the existence of climate change.
+In 2025, Miller said that "the whole climate change is a scam.
+God controls the climate because he controls the sun and the sun controls the weather, primarily."

 Big Tech

 In 2022, Miller was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.